syncfusion-content/maui-docs/MAUI/Accordion/appearance.md

 # Appearance in Maui Accordion (SfAccordion)

-The Accordion allows customization of the appearance of the Icon and provides various functionalities to the users.
+The .NET MAUI SfAccordion comes with built-in support for customizing the appearance of the header.

 ## Header icon position